- 45.7-megapixel sensor captures exceptionally fine detail

 Nikon D850 – Features

 The D850 also inherits Nikon’s best autofocus system – again lifted directly from the D5.
-It sports 153 focus points (of which 55 are user-selectable), including 99 of the more accurate cross-type, and 15 that will work with lens and teleconverter combinations with an aperture of f/8.
+It has 153 focus points (55 of these are user-selectable), including 99 of the more accurate cross-type AF sensors, and 15 that will work with lens and teleconverter combinations with an aperture of f/8.
 The centre point is sensitive to -4EV, and the rest to -3EV, allowing the camera to focus quickly in low light.

-Autofocus modes include auto area, 3D colour tracking, single point AF and of the option to select the number of continuous (AF-C) focus points from a group of 9,25,72 or 153.
-In Live View, there’s a new pinpoint AF mode that’s designed to ease precise focusing on smaller subjects in the frame, but without on-chip phase detection, Nikon is still relying entirely on contrast detection for autofocus.
+Autofocus modes include auto area, 3D colour tracking, single point AF and the option to select the number of continuous (AF-C) focus points from a group of 9, 25, 72 or 153.
+In Live View, there’s a new pinpoint AF mode that’s designed to ease precise focusing on smaller subjects in the frame, but the key point here is that the D850 still relies entirely on slower contrast detection for autofocus.
+The on-chip phase-detection sensor used in the Nikon Z7 was still a long way off when the D850 was designed.

-Metering is left in the capable hands of the manufacturers 180,00-pixel RGB sensor – yet another feature inherited from the D5.
-As we’ve seen before, it’s this metering sensor that’s used for subject-recognition purposes including face detection, which feeds information to the AF system for accurate and precise subject tracking.
+Exposure metering is handled by Nikon’s highly-capable 180,000-pixel RGB sensor – yet another feature inherited from the D5.
+It doesn’t just handle exposure, though, as it’s also used for subject-recognition and face-detection, and this information is fed back to the autofocus system for accurate and precise subject tracking.

-If you’re worried about how quickly the D850 might clog up storage devices with its huge 8256 x 5504 pixel files, fear not.
-Nikon has added two reduced image size options when recording in Raw or JPEG.
+Nikon has added two reduced image size options when shooting in Raw or JPEG.
 Change the image size from large to medium and the D850 will record 25.6-megapixel files (6192 x 4128 pixels), with the small setting reducing the resolution to 11.4-megapixel files (4128 x 2752 pixels).
+It’s unlikely you’ll buy a camera with this resolution and then immediately reduced it, but Nikon has pointed to the value of smaller raw files for stop-motion animators, for example.

-In addition, the D850 has a DX Crop mode.
-This is automatically selected by the camera when a DX lens is attached, but can be used in combination with FX lenses for those who’d like to gain more reach at the telephoto end.
-It may use a small area of the D850’s sensor, but still produces adequate resolution (19.4 megapixels) with a 5408 x 3600 pixel count.
-To put this into perspective, the resolution produced in the D850’s DX Crop mode doesn’t fall far behind the 20.9-megapixel resolution produced by the D7500 and D500.
+Like other full-frame Nikon DSLRs, the D850 has a DX Crop mode.
+This is automatically selected by the camera when a DX lens is attached, but can be set manually with FX lenses when you need to extend the reach of telephoto lenses (the usual reason for using an APS-C DX format Nikon body alongside a full-frame model).
+It may use a smaller area of the D850’s sensor, but the DX crop mode still produces a resolution of19.4 megapixels with an image size of 5408 x 3600 pixels.
+This isn’t so very different to the 20.9-megapixel resolution produced by the DX-format Nikon D7500 and D500.

 Videographers will also be pleased to receive aids such as a peaking display for accurate manual focus, and zebra patterns to help avoid overexposure.
 Both microphone and headphone sockets are built in and are located above the USB and Type-C HDMI interfaces.

-Elsewhere, there’s new in-camera focus bracketing to create extended depth-of-field composites, as well as a new Natural Light Auto White Balance option, which promises optimal results in outdoor lighting.
-Hopefully, this should tackle Nikon’s favouritism to over-neutralise outdoor shots to give them more warmth.
+The impressive list of features with a new in-camera focus bracketing mode to create extended depth-of-field composites (focus stacking), as well as a new Natural Light Auto White Balance option, which promises optimal results in outdoor lighting.

 The camera is powered by Nikon’s familiar EN-EL15 battery, but what’s particularly impressive here is that it can be used to shoot 1840 shots on a single charge – a big jump from the 1200-shot stamina of the Nikon D810.

-As we’ve seen before, the D850 gets Nikon’s SnapBridge connectivity as a means of wirelessly moving images to mobile devices.
+Nikon uses its now-familiar SnapBridge connectivity for wireless image transfer to mobile devices.
 Images can be transferred as you shoot, and selecting the all-important down-sampling 2-megapixel mode rapidly speeds up transfer times and saves on valuable storage space.

 Nikon D850 – Body and design

 From the front, the D850 doesn’t appear all that different from the D810.
-However, when you get it in your hands you’ll notice that the grip has been reworked and made a fraction deeper.
-It will accommodates the largest of hands extremely well and your index finger is left to rest comfortably on the shutter button.
+When you get it in your hands, though, you’ll notice that the grip has been reworked and made a fraction deeper.
+It’s fine for even the largest of hands and leaves your index finger resting comfortably on the shutter release.

 Comfort and a good feel are key factors for any serious photographer who will often spend hours at a time with camera in hand.
 It’s here that the D850 really excels, to the point I’d say it’s one of the most comfortable pro DSLRs I’ve used over prolonged spells of shooting.